Why has there been a global surge of new Covid variant NB.1.8.1?

 It has quickly spread across China and Hong Kong, and has now been recorded in several states across the United States and Australia.

 By late April, NB.1.8.1 comprised about 10.7 per cent of submitted sequences globally, according to the World Health Organization (WHO).
-This rose from just 2.5 per cent one month before.
+This rose from just 2.5 per cent a month before.

 The WHO declared the NB.1.8.1 strain a “variant under monitoring” on 23 May, which means scientists believe it could potentially affect the behaviour of the virus.